RA341/winutils/readme.md

 # Winutils

-a collection of pwsh scripts for windows
+A collection of useful pwsh scripts for windows

+with a companion script manager for easy access

 ## Installtion